 - 1. Determine water depths and current before crossing. - 2.
-Choose a crossing where both banks have gradual inclines.

-- 3. Proceed slowly, avoiding rocks and obstacles if possible. - 4.
+Choose a crossing where both banks have gradual inclines. - 3.
+Proceed slowly, avoiding rocks and obstacles if possible. - 4.
 After crossing, dry the brakes by applying light pressure to the lever until braking action is normal.

 Avoid operating the vehicle through deep or fast-flowing water.
-If you cannot avoid water that exceeds the recommended maximum depth, go slowly, balance your weight carefully, avoid sudden movements, and maintain a slow and steady forward motion.
+If you cannot avoid water that exceeds the recommended maximum depth , go slowly , balance your weight carefully , avoid sudden movements, and maintain a slow and steady forward motion.
 Do not make sudden turns or stops, and do not make sudden throttle changes.

 After running the vehicle in water, it s critical to have it serviced as outlined in the maintenance chart.
-See page 91.
 The following areas need special attention: engine oil, transmission oil, front and rear gear cases and all grease fittings.

-If water has been ingested into the CVT, follow the procedure on page 113 for drying out the CVT.
-If your vehicle becomes immersed, and it s impossible to take it to your dealer before starting it, follow the steps described on page 130.
+If water has been ingested into the CVT, drying out the CVT.
+If your vehicle becomes immersed, and it s impossible to take it to your dealer before starting it.
 Have the vehicle serviced by your dealer promptly.